mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 ```

 ### Apply our infrastructure
-Now as all our resources we need is provisioned, we need to apply them so Terraform could create them on AWS, so run terraform apply.
+Now that all the necessary resources are provisioned, we can apply them using Terraform to create them on AWS.
 ```shell
 terraform apply
 ```

 ### Get the output
-If everything is working correctly, then our infrastructure is set up, and now we could get the output, so we could use those values when we deploy our code.
+If everything is working correctly, your infrastructure should be set up.
+You can now retrieve the output values from Terraform, which can be used when deploying your code.
 ```shell
 terraform output aws
 ```

 ## Deploy
-You could actually deploy manually and automatically using any CI/CD tool and I did both.
-For instructions on how to do that you could read [this section](https://github.com/mustafaelghrib/crewtech#deployment) from the README file of this project.
+You can deploy the project manually or automatically using any CI/CD tool.
+For instructions on how to do this, please refer to [this section](https://github.com/mustafaelghrib/crewtech#deployment) in this project's README file.

 # Conclusion
-AWS is a cloud provider and become an industry trend and many organizations may use AWS to build their cloud infrastructure so knowing how to build it is a great, but you should follow best practices and defined steps, so you could produce high quality work.
+AWS is a popular cloud provider and an industry trend.
+Many organizations utilize AWS to build their cloud infrastructure.
+Knowing how to build on AWS is valuable, but it's crucial to follow best practices and defined steps to ensure high-quality work.
 I hope this article has been helpful for you, and feel free to follow me for more articles like this or ask me anything related on my [LinkedIn](https://linkedin.com/in/mustafaelghrib).